aleen42/PersonalWiki/git/model/model.md

 ### Decentralized but centralized

 The repository setup that we use and that works well with this branching model, is that with a central "truth" repo.
 Note that this repo is only considered to be the central one (since Git is a DVCS, there is no such thing as a central repo at a technical level).
-We will refer to this repo as origin, since this name is familiar to all Git users.
+We will refer to this repo as The master branch at origin should be familiar to every Git user.
+Parallel to the master branch, another branch exists called develop., since this name is familiar to all Git users.

 <img src="./centr-decentr@2x.png">